natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/RDS.md

   ### Manual DB Snapshots
   - manually triggered by the user
   - retention of backup for as long as you want
+## Amazon RDS Proxy
+**To explain what this is, basically connections will be opening and closing multiple times to the RDS db and that can leave the databse open to threats, its best to go through a proxy first that is in a private subnet and not the VPC**
+- fully managed database proxy for RDS
+- allows apps to pool and share DB connections established with the database
+- improving database efficiency by reducing the stress on database resources and minimize open connections and timeouts
+- serverless, autoscaling, highly avaiable (multiAZ)
+- reduced RDS and Aurora failoever time by up to 66%. the proxy will handle the failover time
+- supports RDS (MySQl postres, mariaDB, MS Server) and aurora (mySQl and postgres)
+- no code changed required for most apps.
+Instead of connecting to the DB , you just connect to the proxy
+- enforces IAM authentication for DB, and securely store these credentials in AWS Secrets Manager
+- never publicly accessible (must be accessed from the VPC).
+Not to the internet

 # Aurora
 - proprietary tech from SWA (not open sourced)